 Assuming that each raspberry contains around 2mg of raspberry ketones, you would need around 227,000 raspberries to produce a pound of the compound.
 And that is a lot of raspberries!

 The Science Behind Raspberry Ketones

 There is very little research to back up the weight loss benefits that raspberry ketones are said to have.
-And anecdotal evidence is also confusing – some users claim they work wonders and others are disappointed.
+Below are some links to clinical studies I have found, which offer further scientific reading:

 So, while the raspberry ketones don’t actually cause you to burn fat, they can facilitate the process, especially if you are eating a low-carb, high-protein diet.

 The prices below are in US Dollars.
 The more you buy, the more cost effective it is per bottle, with options one and two below offering free additional bottles.